thomsonjf/simple-php-test/README.md

 Scenario: The System Dashboard shows an overview of operations including key metrics.
 It can take a while to load - sometimes an e-mail newsletter will go out with links in it and several thousand system users might sign in at once.
 This creates a serious CPU spike and the storage layer (database in this case) can't keep up.

 How would you solve this problem at the application layer?

+### Question Five

+Here are some quick fire general PHP and MVC framework type questions (without any particular allegiance to a framework!):

+- Scenario - You've just taken over a new system written in a popular PHP MVC framework.
+You've noticed some of the controllers are over 500 lines long - briefly, how would you approach breaking this down?

+-